mikeboers/PyTomCrypt/README.md

 PyTomCrypt
 ==========

-This package is a Python wrapper around LibTomCrypt.
+This package is a Python 2/3 wrapper around LibTomCrypt.
 The API is designed to be conceptually similar to LibTomCrypt, but to be as "Pythonic" as possible.
 PyTomCrypt does not yet wrap the entirety of LibTomCrypt; this is planned in the future.
 Currently, this package provides:

 - symmetric ciphers
     - **no** CTR mode flags (page 38 of ltc PDF)
-    - **no** auth modes (EAX, OCB, CCM, GCM, etc.)
+    - **incomplete** auth modes (EAX, but no OCB, CCM, GCM, etc.)
 - hashes
 - MACs
 - pseudo random number generators